Luke Lilledahl: 2024–2025

 After winning the U20 US World Team Trials in June, Lilledahl went on to become the U20 World champion at 57 kilograms in September 2024 before his freshman season at Penn State.

 Competing as a true freshman at 125 pounds, Lilledahl claimed the Black Knight Open title and went 13–2 in dual action for the Nittany Lions during regular season.
 He then claimed the Big Ten Conference title, before securing a third-place finish and All-American status at the NCAA National tournament.

 Back to freestyle, Lilledahl claimed the gold medal at the U23 Pan American Championships in April 2025.
 Weeks later, he became the US National champion at 57 kilograms, claiming four wins over fellow Americans.
 As the winner of the tournament, Lilledahl qualified for Final X, where he faced returning Olympic finalist Spencer Lee for the US World Team spot in June.
 He lost two bouts in a row to claim runner-up honors.

+Lilledahl won the 2026 US Open at 57 kilograms, qualifying him for Final X in June.